 See the REI Co-op Flash 18

 REI Co-op’s popular Flash 18 was my very first daypack, as I’m sure it is for many.
 This versatile hauler has served me well, from its role as travel bag during a study-abroad semester in Europe to the follower pack on my first ever multi-pitch rock climb.
 I recently became reunited with the latest version of the Flash 18 while day hiking in Patagonia and was reminded why this pack has achieved such popular status amongst outdoor adventurers of all kinds.
-Below, we dive into the nitty gritty on the REI Co-op Flash 18, including details on the pack’s carrying comfort, weight and packability, ventilation, organization, durability, fit and sizing, and more.
-To see how it stacks up, check out our article on the best daypacks.
+Below we outline our experiences with the legendary and affordable Flash 18.
+To see how it stacks up to the competition, see our article on the best daypacks.

 We’ll get the bad news out of the way first: the REI Co-op Flash 18 is not built to handle a heavy load.
 With just a thin foam framesheet for structure, minimal padding in the shoulder straps, and a simple webbing hipbelt and sternum strap, this is a pack that clearly prioritizes weight-savings and packability over carrying capability.
 I’ve opted to haul the Flash 18 during many rock climbing adventures (due to its minimalist build) and have endured climbing gear jutting into my back, overloaded straps digging into my shoulders, and the sharp pressure of a burdened hipbelt.
 If you want a comfort-first design, we recommend stepping up to a more structured and cushioned build like the Osprey Talon 22 or Deuter’s Speed Lite 24.